 What happens if you didn't know about the one month waiting period?

 There are 5 specific circumstances where you may be eligible to apply for a "Shortening of Time".
-The reason for wanting a shortening of time for notice must fall within one of these categories.
-There is no capacity to grant a shortening of time outside these circumstances and be aware that even if your reasons do fall under these circumstances, a Shortening of Time is not automatic - you will need to state your case to a Prescribed Authority and then it is up to them.
+The reason for wanting a Shortening of Time for notice must fall within one of these categories.
+There is no capacity to grant a Shortening of Time outside these circumstances and be aware that even if your reasons do fall under these circumstances, a Shortening of Time is not automatic - you will need to state your case to a Prescribed Authority and then it is up to them.

 - Employment-related, or other travel commitments